14-Day Food Itinerary for New Zealand

 From Christchurch, you have the opportunity to take a winery-hopping journey of the Waipara Valley.
-Either tour the wineries yourself using the 10 Wonderful Wineries in the Waipara Valley or join a guided tour (more info on Viator and Tripadvisor).
-Christchurch also gives you another chance to try a Maori hangi at Ko Tane Maori Experience, while a city sightseeing dinner on the Christchurch Tramway Restaurant is another fun way to treat the tastebuds (more info on Viator and Tripadvisor).
+Either tour the wineries yourself using the 10 Wonderful Wineries in the Waipara Valley or join a guided tour with Cheeky Wine Tours.
+Additionally, a city sightseeing dinner on the Christchurch Tramway Restaurant is another fun way to treat the tastebuds.

 Food Experiences in Christchurch

-- Tour the Waipara wine region (more info Viator and Tripadvisor)
+- Take a tour of the Waipara wine region

 - Experience Christchurch’s iconic farmers’ markets